astro-community/xelement/docs/induction/introduction.md

 ## What is XElement?

-> "XElement allows you to build HTML-first, interactive web components by generating dynamic HTML elements for Astro... all without the addition of any other JavaScript framework, renderer or library involved!"
+> "XElement allows you to build HTML-first, interactive web components by generating dynamic HTML elements for Astro...all without the addition of any other JavaScript framework, renderer or library involved!"

 It comes with a set of rich features that allow you to develop interactive client side components natively within Astro, and provides the option to customize how and when dynamic interactions are applied to your elements.

-Its highly performant, scaleable, simple and straight forward to use.
+It's highly performant, scaleable, simple and straight forward to use.

 ------------------

 ## Astro & XElement

 Currently, to apply any form of client side interactivity in Astro requires the use of an external UI Framework.
-These interactive components are predominately made from React, Solid, Svelte, Vue etc.
+These interactive components are predominately made from React, Solid, Svelte, Vue, etc.

-XElement addresses the desire to have client-side interactivity *natively in Astro* to provide dynamic components hydrated on the client.
+XElement addresses the desire to have client-side interactivity *natively in Astro* providing dynamic components that can be hydrated on the client.
 This can provide a substantial performance boost over the conventional methods by not requiring any additional framework rendering.

 ------------------